matthewhamiltonimperial/Plant-Milk-Optimisation/README.md

 The source code for each sub-system can be found in the respective branch.

-For subsystem 1 (Justice) please download:
+For subsystem 1 (Justice) please download: main.m (main file) and subsystemmultiobjective.m (the function file)

 For subsystem 2 (Yeonjin) please download: